whitefusionhq/crystallized/README.md

 CrystallineElement works great as a spice on top of server-rendered markup originating from backend frameworks like [Rails](https://rubyonrails.org) or static sites generators like [Bridgetown](https://www.bridgetownrb.com)—providing features not normally found in web component libraries that assume they're only concerned with client-rendered markup and event handling.

+**Enjoy writing functional components?** While I am of the opinion classes work quite well most of the time, for very simple components or components constructed out of many separate `lit-html` snippets, you might long for a functional shorthand.
+In those cases, `crystallize` will do just the trick!

 You can build an entire suite of reactive frontend components just with CrystallineElement, along with a general strategy to enhance your site with a variety of emerging [web components](https://github.com/topics/web-components) and component libraries ([Shoelace](https://shoelace.style) for example).

 ----